modelprobe/ICSTracker-release/README.md

 # ICSTracker-release
-Code and datasets for ICS device model identification paper.
+Code and datasets for ICS device model reconnaissance paper.